 Anti-Drug Abuse Act (1988)

-- Required financial institutions to verify the identity of customers who purchased monetary instruments over $3,000
+The Anti-Drug Abuse Act did two primary things.
+First, it expanded the definition of a financial institution.
+Second, it required financial institutions to verify the identity of customers who purchased monetary instruments over $3,000.

 Annunzio-Wylie Anti-Money Laundering Act (1992)

-- Introduced Suspicious Activity Reports (SARs) as well as verification and recordkeeping for wire transfer
+This act introduced Suspicious Activity Reports (SARs) as well as verification and recordkeeping for wire transfers.

 Money Laundering Suppression Act (1994)

-- Required banking agencies to review and enhance AML training and to develop anti-money laundering examination procedures
+The Money Laundering Suppression Act required banking agencies to review and enhance AML training and to develop anti-money laundering examination procedures.

 Money Laundering and Financial Crimes Strategy Act (1998)

-- Required the Department of the Treasury and other agencies to develop a National Money Laundering Strategy
+This act required the Department of the Treasury and other key agencies to develop a National Money Laundering Strategy.

 USA PATRIOT Act (2001)